Marie Mancini: Escape and death

-After the birth of her third child, relations between Marie and her husband deteriorated.
+After the difficult birth of her third child, Marie refused intimacy with her husband and, as a result, relations between the two deteriorated.
 On 29 May 1672, fearing that her husband would kill her, Marie left Rome accompanied by her sister Hortense.
 In 1667 a false memoir began circulating France about Marie, after her sister Hortense had written her own.
 Marie retorted by penning her own memoir.
 The Mancini sisters were some of the earliest women in France to publish their own memoirs.
 She did not return to Italy until her husband's death in 1689 and then spent a further decade travelling Europe.

-She died in Pisa in May 1715 aged 75, little over 3 months before the death of Louis XIV in September that year, and is buried in the church of the Holy Sepulchre there.
+She died in Pisa in May 1715 aged 75, little over 3 months before the death of Louis XIV in September that year, and is buried in the Church of the Holy Sepulchre there.

 In fiction and literature

 Marie plays an active role in Letitia Elizabeth Landon's novel, Francesca Carrara, although her life following her encounters with Louis XIV is mainly fictional.

 The character of Marie Mancini appears in the French musical Le Roi Soleil, where she was played by Anne-Laure Girbal.
 Her character appears also in the 2008 Italian novel Secretum by Rita Monaldi and Francesco Sorti and is the main character of the 2015 novel The Enchantress of Paris by Marci Jefferson.

 Marie and her sister Hortense Mancini are the subjects of a dual biography, The King's Mistresses: The Liberated Lives of Marie Mancini, Princess Colonna, and Her Sister Hortense, Duchess Mazarin, by Elizabeth C. Goldsmith (2012, PublicAffairs).